 aurumcoin.io

-A group of private persons, free man and free woman's, now introduce a gold pegged crypto Coin through AurumCoin Ltd in UK, where the value of 1 coin is equal to 1 gram of Gold.
-In crypto terms we peg this coin to 1 gram of gold.
+Agiara Inc USA, now introduce a gold backed crypto Coin, where the value of 1 coin is equal to 1 gram of Gold.
+In crypto terms we back this coin to 1 gram of gold.
 The crypto market is normally not related to assets such as gold and silver, but one of this AurumCoin is equal to 1 gram of gold.

 Mobirise Website Builder